Here's a comprehensive article explaining the differences between substances and mixtures:

 -

 Understand the Context: When analyzing a sample, consider the context in which it was formed.
-For example, if a sample was created by mixing two substances together, it is likely a mixture.
+Here's one way to look at it: if a sample was created by mixing two substances together, it is likely a mixture.
 If a sample was formed through a chemical reaction, it is likely a compound.

 -